Hallelujah78/explosion-framer-motion/DEVNOTES.md

 ## Creating An Explosion Effect

-- the idea is that each Box will fly off in a different direction, with a different rate of rotations in the different axes, at different speeds and the effect will look as if the movement and rotation was created by an explosion
+- the idea is that each Box will fly off in a different direction, with different rates of rotations in the different axes, at different speeds and the effect will look as if the movement and rotation was created by an explosion

 - To achieve this we'll need:
   rotate: 360,